-Not to mention, the old laws of thermodynamics were even given their respected nomenclature (like 1st, 2nd, 3rd).
-With this in mind, the whole scientific community was puzzled by the fact that the newly discovered law is far more superior than the original 3 laws of thermodynamics.
+Not to mention, the old laws of thermodynamics were even given their respective nomenclature (like 1st, 2nd, 3rd).
+With this in mind, the whole scientific community was puzzled by the fact that the newly discovered law is far superior to the original 3 laws of thermodynamics.

 In that case, zeroth law should be named above all in the existing literature.
 But it would have created a mess.
 Simply because the other 3 laws of thermodynamics were well known by their assigned nomenclature.
 Therefore, renumbering them would obviously create a conflict among the whole scientific world.